sachinpatil-soc/Enterprise-Microsoft-Defender-XDR-Lab/investigations/INC-003-CEO Phishing Investigation/README.md

 ## 4️⃣ Defender Incident

-Microsoft Defender correlated the activity into:
+Microsoft Defender associated the reported phishing activity with the affected executive user in:

 **Email reported by user as malware or phish involving one user**